tuuhin/react_note_app/README.md

   For this project we are mainly using above cited providers only.

 - **Cloud firestore 🧮**
-  Cloud firestore is the database of our project .The cloud firestore is a `NoSql` database similar to `monogdb`.The data is being stored in the cloud firestore appoximately like the `graph `shown below.
+  Cloud firestore is the database of our project .The cloud firestore is a `NoSql` database similar to `monogdb`.The data is being stored in the cloud firestore approximately like the `graph `shown below.

   ```mermaid
   stateDiagram